 - allow them to speak freely - remain calm and not overreact the pupil may stop talking if they feel they are upsetting their listener - give reassuring nods or words of comfort 'I'm so sorry this has happened', 'I want to help', 'This isn't your fault', 'You are doing the right thing in talking to me' - not be afraid of silences staff must remember how hard this must be for the pupil - under no circumstances ask investigative questions such as how many times this has happened, whether it happens to siblings too, or what does the pupil's mother think about all this - at an appropriate time tell the pupil that in order to help them, the member of staff must pass the information on and explain to whom and why - not automatically offer any physical touch as comfort.
 It may be anything but comforting to a child who has been abused - avoid admonishing the child for not disclosing earlier.
 Saying things such as 'I do wish you had told me about this when it started' or 'I can't believe what I'm hearing' may be the staff member's way of being supportive but may be interpreted by the child to mean that they have done something wrong - tell the pupil what will happen next.
 The pupil may agree to go to see the designated senior person.
-Otherwise let them know that someone will come to see them before the end of the day. - report verbally to the DSL even if the child has promised to do it by themselves - write up their conversation as soon as possible on the record of concern form on CPOMS and select to notify the DSL and deputy DSL so that an email to the designated person is generated
+Otherwise let them know that someone will come to see them before the end of the day. - report verbally to the DSL even if the child has promised to do it by themselves

-• seek support if they feel distressed.
+- write up their conversation as soon as possible on the record of concern form on CPOMS indicating Staff Concern on the report, and tag the DSL and Deputy DSL - seek support if they feel distressed.